 After years of jealously keeping his system to himself, Danaher finally gave in.
 In 2018 he released the long-awaited “Leg Locks: Enter The System” DVD set, featuring his complete leg locking system.
 It is an amazing 10 hours in length, spread over 8 DVDs!
 The time to get it is now!

-The proof that both Danaher and his Death Squad are really well versed in all submissions are becoming more and more apparent.
+The proof that both Danaher and his Death Squad are really well versed in all submissions is becoming more and more apparent.
 They have a very slick back game, that has opponents even more confused.
 Danaher’s straight jacket system is as effective as it is complex.
 According to Danaher, the back is the ultimate position of control, even better than the Ashi Garamis that made him famous.
 Actually, Gary Tonon’s nickname is “the Lion Killer” which is a testament to his inclination towards back attacks

 Apart from the back, front headlock attacks, most notably chokes, also play a huge role in Danaher’s Jiu-Jitsu.
 Gordon Ryan is one that has had particular success with the guillotine, among other chores.
 Since the squad also likes to wrestle, they use the front headlock to both threaten with submissions and takedowns at the same time.
 A perfect fit for the Danaher philosophy.

 If you go back even further you can see Eddie Cummings doing crazy stuff off his back as well.
-He is a truly dedicated leg locker but is also a nasty guard player with particularly efficient triangle chokes.
+He is a truly dedicated leg locker but is also a nasty guard player with, particularly efficient triangle chokes.

 If there’s one platform out there on which the Danaher Death Squad reigns supreme it is EBI.
 Eddie Bravo’s unique grappling tournament gave the squad the ability to roam free and destroy everyone.
 Since 2014, the squad has lost just one match, the one Martinez won over Cummings.
 Even that loss was prevented by Callestine not long ago.
-Out of all the champions EBI has, none feature more than the Danaher Death Squad. gordon Ryan, for example, ahs titles in a few weight classes, including the Absolute.
+Out of all the champions EBI has, none feature more than the Danaher Death Squad.
+Gordon Ryan, for example, has titles in a few weight classes, including the Absolute.

-Apart from that, the squad has accepted every super fight offered to them.
+Apart from that, the squad has accepted every super-fight offered to them.
 Names like Rousimar Palhares, Reilly Bodycomb, Dillon Danis, Geo Martinez, Vinny Magalhaes, and many others have fallen victim to the Danaher Death Squad.

 With the ADCC trials right around the corner, every member of the squad is expected to feature heavily.
 Young Nicky Ryan n particular is going to be looking for his second chance at stardom at the biggest grappling competition in the world.